 "What are bridging loans for property developers" text on blue banner with two people renovating a kitchen behind

 Bridging loans are short-term loans that help property developers (amongst other people) “bridge the gap” between one property transaction and another.
-These loans usually last for anywhere up to 2 years and can help with the commencement or completion of a renovation project.
+These loans years are relatively short-term (taken over months, not many years like a mortgage), and can help with the commencement or completion of a renovation project.

 Should you consider a bridging loan for buying a property, or for renovations/refurbishments?
 Is it the right option for you and your current or upcoming project?